Natural Dye FAQ

-There is an almost infinite number of natural dyes sources but many are not light or wash fast.
-Flora Adora Fibers utilizes natural dyes that are known to be light and wash fast.
-We use food grade mordants to bind the dyes to the fibers, to help the dye become permanently fixed to the fibers.
+There is an almost infinite number of natural dyes sources, but many are not light or wash fast.
+Flora Adora Fibers uses natural dyes that are known to have good to excellent light and wash fastness.
+I use food grade mordants to bind the dyes to the fibers, to help the dye become permanently fixed to the fibers.
 That being said, there are also dyes that do not need a mordant to bind to the fiber.
 These include tannin rich dyes and indigo.

-All the yarns are thoroughly washed and rinsed after dyeing, but like many hand dyed yarns, you may notice some dyes will rinse out slightly with washing-this is normal.
-Indigo dyed yarns may "crock" a bit, Because indigo is not attached to the fibers with a chemical bond, any sort of repeated pressure can cause the indigo to be pushed out of the fiber, resulting in crocking.
+All the yarns are thoroughly washed and rinsed after dyeing.
+However, you may notice slight color loss with initial washes, especially for dark reds, oranges and indigo-this is normal.
+Indigo dyed yarns may "crock" a bit.
+Because indigo is not attached to the fibers with a chemical bond, any sort of repeated pressure can cause the indigo to be pushed out of the fiber and onto your hands, resulting in crocking.
 Crocking is the release of excess indigo that was not removed during the washing process and occurs with goods that are freshly dyed.
 After you apply pressure to the yarn, such as during knitting or crocheting, the excess indigo will wear off and stop transferring.
 (Journeys in Natural Dyeing, Vejar and Rodriguez, 2020).

 Where does Flora Adora Fibers source their yarns?